core-wg/senml-spec/draft-ietf-core-senml.md

 used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.

+Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the SenML pack was sent) or together with some other context information that can be used for deriving a meaning of "now"; the expectation for any archival use is that they will be processed into UTC-referenced records before that context would cease to be available.
-This specification deliberately leaves the accuracy of "now" very vague as it is determined by the overall systems that uses SenML.
-In a system where a sensor sends a SenML record with Time of zero over a high speed RS 485 link to an embedded system with accurate time, the resulting time could be within 1 ms. At the other extreme, a deployment that sends SenML wind speed readings over a globalstar satellite link from a mountain valley had resulting time values that were up to 15 minutes off the actual time of when the sensor reading and the time eror depended on satellite locations and conditions.
+This specification deliberately leaves the accuracy of "now" very vague as it is determined by the overall systems that use SenML.
+In a system where a sensor without wall-clock time sends a SenML record with a "now"-referenced time over a high speed RS 485 link to an embedded system with accurate time that resolves "now" based on the time of reception, the resulting time uncertainty could be within 1 ms. At the other extreme, a deployment that sends SenML wind speed readings over a LEO satellite link from a mountain valley might have resulting reception time values that are easily a dozen minutes off the actual time of the sensor reading, with the time uncertainty depending on satellite locations and conditions.

 If only one of the Base Sum or Sum value is present, the missing field is considered to have a value of zero.
 The Base Sum and Sum